Graph theoretic and algorithmic aspect of the equitable coloring problem in block graphs: Equitable coloring and domination number of block graphs

 Note that $MaxLeaf(G)\leq Leaf_F(G)$.
 Thus, we have $\gamma(G)=|V(G)|-Leaf_F(G) \leq |V(G)|- MaxLeaf(G)$.
 When $G$ is a block graph, we have that the number of cut-vertices, denoted by $c(G)$, is equal to $|V(G)| - MaxLeaf(G)$.
 So, we have $\gamma(G)\leq c(G)$ for block graphs.
 Moreover, we prove the following

 \begin{proposition} Let $G=(V,E)$ be a (not necessarily block) graph.
 Then $c(G)\leq 2 \gamma(G)$. \end{proposition} \begin{proof} First of all, observe that proving this inequality in arbitrary graphs is equivalent to its restriction in block graphs.
 In order to see this, let $G$ be any graph.
 Consider a graph $H$ obtained from $G$ by making each block $B$ of $G$ a clique by adding edges to $B$.
-No edge of $H$ joins two vertices that lie in different blocks of $G$.
-Observe that $H$ is a block graph.
-Moreover, $c(H)=c(G)$ and $\gamma(H)\leq \gamma(G)$.
-Hence,
+No edge of $H$ joins two vertices that lie in different blocks of $G$ unless one of them is a cut vertex that lies in both blocks.